-Provincial Antigen Screening Program
+Provincial Antigen Testing Program

 Note

-This document is intended for use by anyone receiving free rapid antigen tests from the government of Ontario through the Provincial Antigen Screening Program.
+This document is intended for use by anyone receiving free rapid antigen tests from the government of Ontario through the Provincial Antigen Testing Program.
 This is a living document and includes guidance supported by currently available evidence.
 As evidence evolves, this document will be updated accordingly.

 Individual ministries may have sector specific policies or directives related to rapid antigen testing, which must be considered in addition to the program information below.